PDXNode/pdxnode/talks/SubmittedTalks/InBrowserNetworkedPhysicsGame_JoshNelson.md

 How about adding physics to it?
 What if we ran it in the browser and made it a real-time multiplayer?

 I think you can see that very quickly what was once a straightforward challenge has ballooned into a much more signifcant undertaking.
-The browser is not a particularly friendly environment for multiplayer games, especially those that need to be responsive in real-time.
+The browser is not a particularly friendly environment for multiplayer games, especially those that need to be responsive and real-time.

 This presentation will walk us through core challenges that every developer will face when trying to make an in-browser game and how they can overcome them.
 Josh will highlight key concepts and solutions using a game he recently built as an example, PlinkoJS.